Lifting harmonic morphisms I: metrized complexes and Berkovich skeleta: Metric graphs and metrized complexes of curves

-\paragraph[Harmonic morphisms and harmonic functions] Given a metric graph $\Gamma$ and a non-empty open set $U$ in $\Gamma$, a function $f:U \rightarrow \RR$ is said to be \emph{harmonic on $U$} if $f$ is piecewise affine and for all $x \in U$, the sum of the slopes of $f$ along all outgoing tangent directions at $x$ is equal to $0$.
+\paragraph[Harmonic morphisms and harmonic functions] Given a metric graph $\Gamma$ and a non-empty open set $U$ in $\Gamma$, a function $f:U \rightarrow \RR$ is said to be \emph{harmonic on $U$} if $f$ is piecewise affine with integer slopes and for all $x \in U$, the sum of the slopes of $f$ along all outgoing tangent directions at $x$ is equal to $0$.

 Since we will not use it elsewhere in the paper, we omit the proof of the following result (which is very similar to the proof of \cite[Proposition 2.6]{BN09}):

 \begin{prop} A morphism $\phi: \Gamma' \to \Gamma$ of metric graphs is harmonic if and only if for every open set $U \subseteq \Gamma$ and every harmonic function $f: U \to \RR$, the pullback function $\phi^* f : \phi^{-1}(U) \to \RR$ is also harmonic. \end{prop}